cernydgit/Giacom/readme.md

 * In-process messaging uses the **Wolverine** library (more ambitious and minimal boilerplate compared to **MediatR**).
 * Mapping is done with **Mapster** for performance and flexibility (faster and more extensible than **AutoMapper**).
-* Basic diagnostics are provided by `DiagnosticsMiddleware`.
+* Basic diagnostics are provided by [DiagnosticsMiddleware](Giacom.Cdr.Api/Application/Common/Wolverine/DiagnosticsMiddleware.cs).

 ## Tests